mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/attach-cluster/index.md

 You have these security options when attaching a cluster:

-- Attach a cluster with no additional security restrictions
+- Attach a cluster with no additional networking restrictions
 - Attach a cluster that has networking restrictions

-#### Attaching a cluster with no additional security
+#### Attaching a cluster with no additional networking restrictions

 Use this option when you want to attach a cluster that doesn't require additional access information.